 - 1VerdictThe MINI Countryman plug-in hybrid is not only pretty cheap to run – particularly for business drivers – it’s desirable and good to drive, too

-- 4Engines, drive & performance - currently readingOne of the best plug-in hybrid SUVs to drive, but the ride is on the firmer side
+- 4Performance, engine & drive - currently readingOne of the best plug-in hybrid SUVs to drive, but the ride is on the firmer side